Skip to content

 $translator = $container->get(\App\Helpers\TranslationHelper::class);

-Objective: Replace hardcoded text in views with translation keys.
+Replace hardcoded text in your views with translation keys.
+Always wrap trans() output with hs() to prevent XSS.

 Before: